 If you would like to extend your travels in Africa, we can happily arrange a safari in the Masai Mara, gorilla tracking in nearby Rwanda, or a rest and a flop on a white sandy beach.
 This continent offers a multitude of exciting options either before or after the marathon and we have the knowledge and experience to deliver an African journey of a lifetime.

-You will stay at the Norfolk Hotel for one night on a bed and breakfast basis.
+You will stay at the Tamarind Tree Hotel for one night on a bed and breakfast basis.
 Your stay here includes breakfast tomorrow morning.
-During your stay at the Norfolk Hotel you have the choice of several indoor and outdoor dining options as well as the opportunity to take a refreshing dip in the swimming pool.
+During your stay at the Tamarind Tree Hotel you have the choice of several indoor and outdoor dining options as well as the opportunity to take a refreshing dip in the swimming pool.

-You will stay at Maridadi for three nights on a full board bases.
+You will stay at Location Africa Camp for three nights on a full board basis.
 This is a traditional tented safari camp in the Lewa Wildlife Conservancy and is set up just for the annual Lewa Marathon benefiting Tusk.
 Set in a prime location on the 61,000 acre Conservancy, Maridadi serves as the fun and entertaining “athlete’s village” for participants and spectators alike.